-In this tutorial, we will be showing you how to smooth a person’s skin.
+In this tutorial, we will be showing you how to smooth a person’s skin in Photoshop.
 Many advanced retouchers of portrait, glamour and model photography spend hours in front of their computer smoothing skin and removing blemishes.

 We will start by removing the blemishes and spots first, then smoothing the skin to a silky look.
 Doing this in reverse, by smoothing the skin first, would make the removal of blemishes more difficult.
 Therefore, this step-by-step account is important.